 Being highly intelligent and inquisitive, they can learn how to open doors or cupboards, and with their love of heights, they think nothing of climbing up curtains to see what is at the top.

-Perhaps the most fascinating thing about the Siamese is their seemingly endless ability to learn new tricks and behaviours, which means life with a Siamese is always surprising and rewarding.
+Perhaps the most fascinating thing about the Siamese is their seemingly endless ability to learn new tricks and behaviors, which means life with a Siamese is always surprising and rewarding.

 Just as with humans, a Siamese can be extroverted or introverted, and this aspect of their personality should also be considered when choosing from a number of Siamese cats for sale.